mdandrad/merge_ics/README.md

 merge_ics
 =========

+Fork of https://github.com/agraboso/merge_ics.
+Fixing two bugs and allowing to prepend the calendar / category to the summary of each event, making it easy to see where an event came from.

 A simple Python script to merge [RFC5545](https://tools.ietf.org/html/rfc5545) calendar files.
 It accepts several input calendars (referred to as *sources*) and processes them into one or more output calendar (*sinks*).

 ## Installation